Samsung/ONE/compiler/luci-codegen/README.md

 $ ./circle_codegen model.circle compiled
 ```

-As a result there will be generated `compiled.circle` models and set of generated_subgraph_X.o files with implementation of compiled subgraphs.
+As a result there will be created new directory `compiled` where compiler will place all generated files.

+This includes:

+- `model.circle`: circle model with "compiled" operators replacing parts of graph
+- `generated_subgraph_XX.o`: Halide generated code
+- `generated_subgraph_XX.h`: Halide generated header that describes interfaces of generated code
+- `generated_subgraph_XX.cpp`: Wrappers around Halide generated code.
+Needed to break dependencies between Halide and runtimes (see section Wrappers for more info)

-These object files should be compiled in library and distributed along with `compiled.circle` model.
+`generated_subgraph_*` files should be compiled in library and distributed along with `compiled.circle` model.

 ##### luci_codegen